 University Police Community Policing Team

 The Community Policing Team comprises two police officers dedicated to the housing community.
 The Community Policing Team (CPT) operates out of the police substation, south of UPA 14.
 The substation serves as the base of operations for the community policing team and enables housing residents to take care of basic police services, like filing a police report or obtaining crime prevention information, in lieu of visiting our primary Police Services facility at the corner of Darby and Prairie streets.
-One or more officers are generally available between 8pm and 10pm unless calls for service take one or both away from the substation.
-The team is on duty Wednesday-Saturday evenings, 6pm - 4am.
+The team is on duty Wednesday-Saturday evenings, 4pm - 2am.
 Call (818) 677-2107 or stop by the substation and visit the Community Cops!

 Request that your Community Policing Team conduct presentations on alcohol and drug awareness, sexual assault prevention, personal safety, bicycle safety and many other topics to get your residents involved!